- Withdrawal of a maximum of $10,000 before tax (if you have this much available in your account).

 You may have unrestricted non-preserved money in your account if you have previously met a condition of release and not withdrawn all the available money.
 You may also have unrestricted non-preserved super if you made personal contributions to your super before 1 July 1999.

-To make a claim on the items above complete a Claim my BUSSQ Super form (PDF 235.6KB).
+To make a claim on the items above complete a Withdrawing My BUSSQ Super (PDF 239KB)

 First Home Super Saver Scheme